 670

 If you're a big spender and want unlimited cashback, this is a card worth checking out.
-The Quicksilver Cash Rewards allows authorized users of any age and has no annual fees.
+The Quicksilver Cash Rewards allows authorized users of any age and has no annual fee.
 It earns 1.5% unlimited cash back on all purchases, and up to 5% cashback on hotels and rental cars booked through Capital One Travel.
 There are also no foreign transaction fees, and cashback rewards don't expire for the life of the account, which you can redeem for cash or gift cards.
 But once the 15-month 0% intro APR period on purchases and balance transfers is over, your APR will be 19.74% - 29.74% variable.
-A balance transfer fee applies and late fees can be up to $40.
+During the intro period, you'll pay a 3% fee for balance transfers.
+After that, if Capital One offers you a special APR, the fee will be 4% for any balance transfers made while that rate applies.
+Late fees can be up to $40.
 Customers praise the 1.5% cashback that makes everyday purchases cheaper, and Capital One's signup bonuses.

 Pros